erickdelage/061652_ROBUST_OPTIMIZATION/labs.md

 Complete Exercise 6.3 of the [lecture notes](./LectureNotes_v15.pdf).
 <br/><br/>

-_Exercise on Friday 08/03/2024: Deriving the reformulation of a robust NLP_
+_Exercise on Friday 08/03/2024: Deriving the reformulation of a distributionally robust optimization problem_

 Complete exercises 8.1 and 8.2 of the [lecture notes](./LectureNotes_v15.pdf).